Mornington Peninsula Koala Conservation

 What you can do:

-•Control invasive weeds such as Ivy, Karamu and Pittosporum which can kill old trees
+• Control invasive weeds such as Ivy, Karamu and Pittosporum which compete with local native trees

-•Be aware of koalas when driving, especially at night
+• Be aware of koalas while driving especially at night and keep dogs on leads

 For more information for landowners and to get involved on your property please contact us.